rchadhodge/rchadhodge.github.io/index.md

 <section id="team" class="team">
   <h2>Our Team</h2>
   <p>Our seasoned procurement and contract staff brings deep industry experience and a pragmatic approach to each engagement.
-[Add individual bios with photos here if available]</p>
+With over 18 years of hands-on industrial experience, Blue Pen Consulting brings deep and practical knowledge of contracting and procurement from both sides of the table.
+Our experience comes from delivered results for the world’s largest Engineering, Procurement, and Construction (EPC) firms and owner/operators, including a world-class chemical manufacturer and a global chemical technology licensor.

+We understand what it takes to build and sustain an effective contracts and procurement program not just in theory, but in real-world execution.</p>
 </section>

 <section id="insights" class="insights">